balena-labs-research/awesome-balena/README.md

 ### CLIs

+- [Automated Offline Update](https://gist.github.com/phaseOne/858e3f15763e1adf650ff7dbdb3139ba): Automates a Balena Offline Update on an SD card based on the steps in the [Offline Updates](https://www.balena.io/docs/learn/deploy/offline-updates/) section of the Balena Documentation.
 - [GoLang CLI](https://github.com/balena-community/go-cli): An experimental community project that provides some of the basic balena CLI functions in Golang

 ### GitHub Actions